Credit Score

 To Conclude

-On average, it may take to 3 to 6 months of consistent effort to see your score rise from 600 to 750.
-Hower the timeline depends on your credit history, how severe the issues are, and he quickly you take the necessary actions like clearing dues, lowering credit usage, and paying bills on time.
+On average, it may take 3 to 6 months of consistent effort to see your score rise from 600 to 750.
+However, this timeline depends on your credit history, how severe the issues are, and how quickly you take the necessary actions to clear dues, lower credit usage, and pay bills on time.

-No. Closing an old or used credit card can reduce your total credit limit and credit history length – both of which can affect your score.
-It is better to keep old cards open and use them occasionally with full repayments
+No, closing a credit card does not help improve your CIBIL score, as it can reduce your total credit limit and credit history length.
+So it's better to keep old cards open and use them occasionally with full repayments.

 Disclaimer